Trolls flood social media in Pakistan amid virus lockdown

 As soon as the video emerged earlier this month, it went viral — but for the wrong reasons.
 It infuriated religious radicals who inundated social media with claims that Qamar’s dancing sullied the historic Wazir Khan Mosque.

-Minority rights activists and social media trackers say there has been a surge in online sectarian attacks, hate speech and cries of “Blasphemy!”
+Minority rights activists and social media trackers say they've seen a sharp rise in online sectarian attacks, hate speech and cries of “Blasphemy!”

 “It is unprecedented,” Shahzad Ahmad of Bytesforall, an Islamabad-based social media rights group, told The Associated Press.